bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 If you look at the table above, you will find the mid() function that returns a certain amount of characters from the data given to it.
 Unlike the other functions we have worked with, this function requires a bit more effort in order to run smoothly.
 The syntax requires that you enter the name of the variable, starting position, and length of the string into the function separated by commas.
 Since we want to grab the first three letters of the fruit name, I suggest that we arrange our function like so: **mid(name,1,3)**.
 I added the column **name** next to our function so that we can see the new results right next to the original results.

      SELECT name, mid(name,1,3) FROM fruits;

+### Embedded Functions

+Functions getting in bed with each other?
+What is this?
+Some kind of sick joke?
+Kinda.

+An embedded function is a function(s) within another function.
+While this may sound confusing at first, keep in mind that I am here to put your mind at ease.

+Assuming that you have done some kind of algebra before reading this tutorial, it would be safe to say that you would know how to do the following math problem:

+     (2*(9-4)) = X

+From our knowledge, we know to work with the least operator first, which happens to be the minus sign.
+The result would be:

+     (2*(5)) = X

+Now we take that 5 out of the parenthesis and multiply it by 2, giving us:

+     (10) = X

+This is exactly how embedded functions work in MySQL.
+Look at the following example:

+     SELECT greatest(max(price),min(quantity)) FROM fruits

+This statement will return the greatest price after comparing the max and min prices.

+*Obviously the max price will always be returned.
+Bear with me.
+This is an example.*

+Now look at what MySQL does as it tries to figure out your command.
+It first returns the results from the max and min functions:

+     SELECT greatest(.29,.15) FROM fruits

+Then it runs the greatest function on the results

+     SELECT .29 FROM fruits = .29

+Now if you were a smart programmer, you would realize that you could put an infinite amount of functions into any other functions.
+You could even use **SELECT** statements embedded in functions, or even other select statements!
+Look at the next problem closely and ask yourself exactly what it does.

+     SELECT price FROM fruits WHERE price = greatest((SELECT price FROM fruits ORDER BY price desc limit 1),(SELECT price FROM fruits ORDER BY price asc limit 1));

+Give up?
+It does exactly the same thing as the previous example.
+Just using **SELECT** statements to return the values to the greatest function.
+Remember that **limit** only returns as many results as you say it can (in this case one).
+So, if we arrange the columns from lowest to highest, and highest to lowest, and only take the first results, it would be exactly the same as using the max and min statements.
+Let’s go through this slowly to figure out exactly what we are doing.

+     SELECT price FROM fruits WHERE price = greatest(({.29,.15,.25 } ORDER BY price desc limit 1) ,({.29,.15,.25 } ORDER BY price asc limit 1));

+     SELECT price FROM fruits WHERE price = greatest(({.29,.25,.15}limit 1),({.15,.25,.29} limit 1));

+     SELECT price FROM fruits WHERE price = greatest(.29,.15);

+     SELECT price FROM fruits WHERE price = .29;

+     .29

+As you can see, we get to the exact same result with a completely different method.
+You do not have to employ these styles of coding, but it will certainly help you in the long run.

 ### Now for some problems